Texas Performing Arts Home

 Programming & Events

-The Programming and Events area works to identify, plan, book, and support visiting artists and productions within Texas Performing Arts’ presenting portfolio.
+The Programming and Events area identifies, engages, and supports visiting artists and productions within Texas Performing Arts’ presenting portfolio.
 Our activities include Broadway in Austin; a curated season of international dance, music and theater; and the Texas Welcomes series of touring concerts, comedy and special attractions.
-Participants in this area will take part in each stage of the presenting process.

 Programming & Events Sample Duties: